developerPCR/panda-core-dev-docu-PCR/docs/plus/components.md

 # UI components

-We made a common list of components that you can use to achieve your needs.
-All dark/light mode compatible.
+<h2>We made a common list of components that you can use to achieve your needs.
+All dark/light mode compatible.</h2>

 You can check all components in our [Storybook](https://ui-kit.blue-panda.dev/?path=/docs/example-introduction--docs).